New U.S. Postal Service chief warns of 'dire' finances as quarterly loss narrows

 Voting by mail is expected to increase dramatically this fall amid the coronavirus pandemic.
 Trump has claimed without evidence that absentee voting leads to rampant fraud.

-"We are not slowing down election mail or any other mail," DeJoy, a Trump supporter, said Friday.
+"We are not slowing down election mail or any other mail," DeJoy, a Trump supporter, said Friday at a USPS board meeting.

+"The notion that I would ever make decisions concerning the Postal Service at the direction of the president or anyone else is wholly off base," he added.

 The Postal Service has faced financial woes with the rise of email and social media, and a measure passed in 2006 requiring it to prefund 75 years of retiree health benefits over the span of 10 years at a cost of more than $100 billion.